iov-one/weave/docs/mycoind/installation.rst

 (and demos) one copy will work, but has none of the fault tolerance of a real blockchain.

-``weave-js`` is a javascript library to communicate with the blockchain, perform binary encoding/decoding of data types, and manage private keys locally to sign transactions.
+``iov-core`` is a typescript library to communicate with the blockchain, perform binary encoding/decoding of data types, and manage private keys locally to sign transactions.
 This library is designed to be imported by your application to power an eg. electron app.
-We also provide an interactive REPL shell with helper functions pre-loaded, so developers can interact with the blockchain and get a better feel for the conepts.
-Until there is a great demo UI (hint, hint), we will use weave-js to demonstrate the capabilities.

 Install backend programs
 ========================